abisummers/abisummers.github.io/src/pages/en/articles/about.md

 ## About me

-I'm a tour guide and software engineer.
-I'm passionate about sharing my knowledge and experience with others.
-I'm also a mentor and coach.
-I'm a strong advocate for diversity and inclusion in tech.
-Simply put, I love what I do!
+Hi, I'm Abi!
+I've been living in Paris since 2016 and have spent a lot of time exploring the city, France and surrounding countries.
+I'm passionate about sharing knowledge, skills and experiences.

+Since living in Paris, I've worked as a tour coordinator, a web development teaching assisant and a backend developer.
+Over this time I've been able to connect with many people and expand on my skill sets.
+One of the running themes is my passion for helping others grow.